FAU-CS6/sql-query-distance/README.md

 ## Survey

-As part of [the accompanying paper](https://github.com/FAU-CS6/sql-query-distance/blob/master/paper.pdf), we have conducted a survey on the fairness and comprehensibility of gradings generated using this tool.

-The following material from it can be found the `survey` folder:
-- An html file containing a snapshot of the survey's design.
-- A csv file of the raw results downloaded from the survey tool.
-- The xlsx file with all the steps made to process and visualize the results.

-Beware though, that most of the content is in German!
+As part of the paper, a survey was also conducted for evaluation purposes.
+Detailed information about the survey can be found in the `survey` folder.